texfaq/texfaq.github.io/FAQ-latexwords.md

 LaTeX uses symbolic names for many of the automatically-generated text it produces (special-purpose section headings, captions, etc.).
-As noted in [''LaTeX fixed names''](FAQ-fixnam) (which includes a list of the names themselves), this enables the user to change the names used by the standard classes, which is particularly useful if the document is being prepared in some language other than LaTeX's default English.
-So, for example, a Danish author may wish that her table of contents was called ''Indholdsfortegnelse'', and so would expect to place a command
+As noted in ["LaTeX fixed names"](FAQ-fixnam) (which includes a list of the names themselves), this enables the user to change the names used by the standard classes, which is particularly useful if the document is being prepared in some language other than LaTeX's default English.
+So, for example, a Danish author may wish that her table of contents was called "Indholdsfortegnelse", and so would expect to place a command
 ```latex
 \renewcommand{\contentsname}%